Aurillac Agglomération: Administrative seat

-The administrative seat of the CA du Bassin d'Aurillac is located on Place des Carmes in Aurillac.
+The administrative seat of the Aurillac Agglomération is located on Place des Carmes in Aurillac.

 Elected members

-Since the re-election of municipal councils in March 2020, the Council of Communities of the CA du Bassin d'Aurillac has been composed of 68 elected councilors representing each of the member communes for a period of six years.
+Since the re-election of municipal councils in March 2020, the Council of Communities of the Aurillac Agglomération has been composed of 68 elected councilors representing each of the member communes for a period of six years.
 They are distributed as follows:

 Presidency

 Jurisdiction

 The CABA has for mandatory areas of jurisdiction: